CDF’s Beat the Odds Program

 Each year, through a competitive review process, we select five outstanding students from the Washington, DC metropolitan area to be honored with the Beat the Odds scholarship.
 Once selected, Beat the Odds recipients are welcomed into the CDF family and provided with opportunities to engage with CDF’s broader work during high school and college.

 Those who are admitted into the program receive:

-- $10,000 scholarship for higher education expenses
+- A $10,000 scholarship to go towards educational expenses

 “My family has extended to include everyone involved in the Beat the Odds Program.”